Tim Haywood is weighing up an appeal over GAM's decision to dismiss him as head of absolute return investing.

 Haywood's former absolute return fund range was suspended following his own suspension last August and then moved into liquidation on 10 August 2018.

 The firm continues liquidation of the remaining CHF 1.5 billion ARBF assets.
 Overall the firm stated that ARBF impact resulted in CHF 11 billion outflows.

-In an exclusive interview with Wealth Manager sister tile Citywire Selector interim CEO David Jacob the firm is not looking for a direct replacement of the liquidated strategies and has worked to improve oversight to ensure a similar situation does not occur again.
+In an exclusive interview with Wealth Manager sister title Citywire Selector interim CEO David Jacob said the firm is not looking for a direct replacement of the liquidated strategies and has worked to improve oversight to ensure a similar situation does not occur again.